marios-code-path/reactive-authentication/http-basic/README.md

         }
     }

-We need to provide a way to get our users out of a user service, in this demo we will use a pre-programmed List() of users to hold any UserDetails we want to expose through the app.
+We will also need a way to find our users.
+This demo will use a pre-programmed List() of users to hold any UserDetails we want to expose throughout the app.
 We provide a few convenicne methods to setting up the object.
 Of significant import is the [PasswordEncoder](https://docs.spring.io/spring-security/site/docs/4.2.4.RELEASE/apidocs/org/springframework/security/crypto/password/PasswordEncoder.html) that is used to encrypt/encode (defaults to bcrypt) plaintext.

 UserDetailServiceBean.java: